moosefaceee/point-poker/README.md

 # Point Poker

 Team game to assist in figuring out story points.

-## What is inside?
+## What's inside?

 This project uses many tools like: